Myra-Security-GmbH/terraform-provider-documentation/docs/error_pages.md

 If you want to manage an error page that is already known by Myra (already created in the app or using the API), you can `import` this error page to your Terraform project.
 To import an existing error page, you have to create a resource for this error page in your `error_pages.tf` file.

-Re-create an error page DNS in the Myra app, so you can import it.
+Re-create an error page in the Myra app, so you can import it.

 ```hcl
 resource "myrasec_error_page" "www_example_com_500" {